jamesmh/coravel/Docs/Mailing.md

 ## Html Mailables

-If you want to just supply raw Html as your e-mail (for simpler e-mails) - use the `Html(string html)` method:
+If you want to supply raw Html as your e-mail use the `Html(string html)` method:

 ```c#
 public override void Build()